EU chief to visit Italy's Lampedusa amid protests over migrant numbers | Science-Environment

 Nearly 126,000 migrants have arrived in Italy so far this year, almost double the figure by the same date in 2022.
 Lampedusa has recently borne the brunt, with thousands of landings this week, more than the island's permanent population.
 "President Von der Leyen will be travelling to Lampedusa tomorrow on the invitation of Italian PM Meloni," EU Commission spokesman Eric Mamer said in a post on X, formerly known as Twitter.

-French President Emmanuel Macron spoke with Meloni on Saturday, with Macron reiterating France's support for Italy in facing the surge in migrant arrivals, the French presidency said.
-France's interior minister Gerald Darmanin will visit Italy in the coming days to meet his counterpart, the Elysee added.

-The French and Italian ministers also held a call on Saturday with their German counterpart and EU representatives, Darmanin said in a post on X. Germany has decided to keep taking in migrants and refugees arriving in Italy, Interior Minister Nancy Faeser said on Friday, two days after it announced the suspension of an agreement with Rome to receive new arrivals.
+The interior ministers of France, Germany and Italy and some EU representatives discussed migrant issues during a phone meeting on Saturday, French minister Gerald Darmanin said in a post on X. Germany has decided to keep taking in migrants and refugees arriving in Italy, Interior Minister Nancy Faeser said on Friday, two days after it announced the suspension of an agreement with Rome to receive new arrivals.

 "Today is a time first of all for solidarity with Italy and also for mobilisation by the European Union to come in support," French Prime Minister Elisabeth Borne told BFM TV, adding President Emmanuel Macron would speak to Meloni.
 ISLANDERS' PROTEST